-When only one Director representing employees is to be When only one employee representative Director is to be mentioned in Articles L. 2122-1 and L. 2122-4 of the French Labour first round of these elections; this appointment must normally be made within two weeks prior to the General Meeting held in the year in which the terms of office of said Directors expire.
+When only one Director representing employees is to be When only one employee representative Director is to be appointed, this Director is appointed by the trade union that appointed, this Director is appointed by the trade union that obtained the most votes in the first round of the elections obtained the most votes in the first round of the elections mentioned in Articles L. 2122-1 and L. 2122-4 of the French Labour Code in TF1 and its direct or indirect subsidiaries whose registered Code in TF1 and its direct or indirect subsidiaries whose registered office is located in France.
+When two employee representative office is located in France.
+When two employee representative Directors are to be appointed, these Directors are appointed by Directors are to be appointed, these Directors are appointed by each of the two trade unions having obtained the most votes in the each of the two trade unions having obtained the most votes in the first round of these elections; this appointment must normally be made within two weeks prior to the General Meeting held in the year in which the terms of office of said Directors expire.